Self-reflection is a great way to quickly enhance your performance at work.

 There are many benefits, I’ve highlighted just three:

 This is the most immediate benefit, the opportunity to quickly enhance your performance at work.

 If you’re working on a task, you’ll get a little better just by doing the task itself.
-Call it trial and error.
+Trial and error.
 But you won’t get much better.
-(We all know people who have been doing their job for a long time, and still aren’t much good at it!).

-You’ll improve much more quickly by doing something, then reflecting on what you just did.
+You’ll improve much more quickly by doing something, then reflecting.
 It might be a meeting, a project, or as you leave a job and move on in our career.

 It’s the reflection that consolidates the insights and learning.

 Regular reflection will give you clarity regarding your strengths and opportunities.
 You’ll start to see patterns in your behavior.

 A greater sense of control

 With this clarity will come a greater sense of control.
 You’ll see why you have certain strengths, and areas for development too.